GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 *parents* destroy *children* (and sometimes other *parents*).

-Thus, do not create composites where objects are stacked mindlessly on top of each other! **A composite is not magic.** It’s merely a list of objects – it won't assist with destruction mechanics!
+Thus, do not create composites where objects are stacked mindlessly on top of each other! **A composite is not magic.** It's merely a list of objects – it won't assist with destruction mechanics!

 #### Examples